 Samimi: Very delicate.
 To get them out intact would be one challenge.
 Another would be dilating the punctum — I presume they had to stretch it out, with a dilator.

-WebMD: Her eye doctor reportedly praised her for not rubbing her eye.
+WebMD: The woman's eye doctor reportedly praised them for not rubbing their eye.
 What would that have done?

 Samimi: Rubbing may have caused an internal laceration and pushed the insects deeper into the eyelid.

-WebMD: What is the likely outlook for her eye?
+WebMD: What is the likely outlook for the woman's eye?

 Fromer: It should be fine, because the bees are gone.

 Samimi: I suspect the prognosis should be good if they were all removed.
-She will probably have some inflammation from the fact there were living insects there overnight.
+The woman will probably have some inflammation from the fact there were living insects there overnight.
 But the body is very resilient.